Code of Ethics and Respectful Behavior

 • All reported breaches will be investigated and, if needed, appropriate action taken based upon the policies of the organization.

-• United Way of Southern Maine affirms prompt and fair resolution of all reported breaches.
+• UWSM affirms prompt and fair resolution of all reported breaches.

 If it is determined that a Conflict of Interest exists, the following procedure applies:

-• At the discretion of the Board or the appropriate committee, an Interested Person may make a presentation to the Board or at the appropriate committee meeting, but after such presentation, he or she shall leave the meeting during the discussion and voting on the transaction or arrangement that created the Conflict of Interest.
+• At the discretion of the Board or the appropriate committee, an Interested Person may make a presentation to the Board or at the appropriate committee meeting, but after such presentation, they shall leave the meeting during the discussion and voting on the transaction or arrangement that created the Conflict of Interest.

 • After exercising due diligence, the Board or committee shall also determine whether the Corporation can, with reasonable efforts, obtain a more advantageous transaction or arrangement from a person or entity that would not give rise to a Conflict of Interest.